 Photo by: Simpson Kalisher

 Part of being a designer is looking for inspiration, and that’s exactly what I found when I discovered the work of Paul Rand.
-The whimsical charm, visual simplicity, powerful communication and thoughtful writing completely changed the way I view my role as a designer and what the term “design” truly means.
-His work is known around the world, and just about everyone on the planet has seen it—if you’ve ever shipped a package (ups), watched television (abc) or used a computer (ibm), then you have seen his work.
-The books and articles he has written on the subject of design are not as well-know, but no less powerful.
-The first time I read “A Designer’s Art” I was amazed at how well Mr. Rand was able to translate and illustrate complex ideas on subjects like aesthetics, content and form so effortlessly.
-Defining Design
+The whimsical charm, visual simplicity, powerful communication and thoughtful writing completely changed the way I view my role as a designer, as well as my understanding of what the term “design” truly means.
+Rand’s work is known around the world, and just about everyone on the planet has seen it—if you’ve ever shipped a package (UPS), watched television (ABC) or used a computer (IBM), then you have seen his work because he designed the corporate identities of these and many other companies.
+The books and articles Rand has written on the subject of design are not as well-known, but they are no less powerful.
+The first time I read A Designer’s Art I was amazed at how well Mr. Rand was able to translate and illustrate complex ideas on subjects like aesthetics, content and form so effortlessly.

-It is in these articles where the magic of Rand’s work lies and what this exhibit is based around.
-Even though his books are out-of-print (his first was published in 1947), his thoughts on the subject are still just as relevant today as they were nearly 70 years ago.
+It is in these articles and books? where the magic of Rand’s work lies and what this exhibit is based around.
+Even though his books are out-of-print—his his first book was published in 1947—his thoughts on design are just as relevant today as they were nearly 70 years ago.
 It is my hope that as you view the work and read the words, you are as enlightened about art, aesthetics, color, typography, humor, form, content… as I was.
 Enjoy, be inspired, and continue to learn. — Daniel Lewandowski Curator and founder of paul-rand.com

 -------------------------------------

-Hallway, design primer:
+Hallway, design primer: OK, here we hit up against another interesting problem.
+It seems that your desire is not to use an authoritative voice, but rather to let Paul Rand’s voice be the authority.
+I don’t think that we’ve clearly let the audience know that is what is going to happen.
+As well, if you enter into the hall and just start reading this, without knowing anything about Lascaux to Brooklyn, you might not really know what Rand is trying to accomplish.
+I understand that they can discover what he’s up to by reading all the text, but many people will not do so, and so we probably need to let people know what’s going on and why this text is important.
+I do think it’s important that people experience Rand’s writings, but for non-designers, we need to help them along and help them understand what we are trying to accomplish.

 Preface Lascaux to Brooklyn, 1996